NSW Bookstall Company: History

+The University of Sydney Library has 153 of the original artworks used in the NSW Bookstall Company's publications, including cover artworks and illustrations.
+The State Library of New South Wales holds the company records from 1909 to 1938.

 On Rowlandson's death, Reg.
 Wynn (ca.1866 – 17 December 1925) took over as managing director, and W. A. Crew was circulation manager.
 The company erected a large building at the corner of Market Street and Castlereagh Street.

 Reg.
 Wynn was succeeded by Paul Dowling.

-With the onset of World War II, imports of comic books was severely restricted, which opened the market, previously swamped by the U.S. and British houses, to anyone who could provide a quality product, and NSW Bookstall was ideally placed to publish and distribute such work.
-Tony Rafty, Will Donald, Tom Hubble, Noel Cook and Terry Powis were among the more successful artists, and the partnership of Brodie Mack and writer Peter Amos (real name Archie E. Martin) produced some excellent work for NSW Bookstall.
+With the onset of World War II, imports of comic books was severely restricted, which opened the market, previously swamped by the U.S. and British houses, to anyone who could provide a quality product, and the NSW Bookstall Company was ideally placed to publish and distribute such work.
+Tony Rafty, Will Donald, Tom Hubble, Noel Cook and Terry Powis were among the more successful artists, and the partnership of Brodie Mack and writer Peter Amos (real name Archie E. Martin) produced some excellent work for the NSW Bookstall Company.
 By 1949, the opportunity provided by wartime shortages no longer applied, and Australia was once again flooded with excess overseas production.
+Between 1957 and early 1958 the company's assets had been sold.